raulfigueroa/raulfigueroa.github.io/README.md

 I am a mathematician from Bogotá.
 I did my undergraduate studies at Universidad Nacional de Colombia.
 Next, I got my Master in Mathematics at Andes University in Bogotá under the direction of Professor [Xavier Caicedo](https://repositorio.uniandes.edu.co/handle/1992/44244).

 Currently, I am a PhD candidate and assistant teacher of Mathematics at Andes University in Bogotá, Colombia.
+I successfully defended my project entitled _Combinatorics of analytic ideals_ in June 2022 at [Univerisidad de los Andes](https://uniandes.edu.co), under the supervision of [Carlos Augusto di Prisco de Venanzi](https://math.uniandes.edu.co/app/cv/site/institucional.php?Uid=ca.di&Cat=Planta&PW=).
 My research interests focus on set theory.
 More precisely, I am interested in _forcing, infinite combinatorics, and characteristic cardinals_.
-I successfully defended my Ph.D. thesis project entitled _Combinatorics of analytic ideals_ in June 2022 at [Univerisidad de los Andes](https://uniandes.edu.co), under the supervision of [Carlos Augusto di Prisco de Venanzi](https://math.uniandes.edu.co/app/cv/site/institucional.php?Uid=ca.di&Cat=Planta&PW=).

 From September to December of 2022, I was on a research stay at [Universidad Nacional Autónoma de México](https://www.unam.mx/) in collaboration with [Michael Hrusak](https://www.matmor.unam.mx/~michael/), where we worked on combinatorics of filters and ideals.